Leafs call up defenceman Timothy Liljegren

 The Leafs have been without Jake Muzzin — another top-4 defenceman — since he broke his foot Dec.
 27. The team said at the time the 30-year-old was listed as week-to-week, but he was placed on IR before Sunday’s loss.

-The 20-year-old Liljegren has one goal and six assists in 26 games with the Marlies this season.
+The 20-year-old Liljegren has four goals and 20 assists in 33 games with the Marlies this season.

-Toronto picked the Swede in the fourth round (95th overall) of the 2015 NHL draft.
+Toronto picked the Swede in the first round (17th overall) of the 2017 NHL draft.

+Liljegren is likely insurance for a defensive corps that now consists of Travis Dermott, Justin Holl, Martin Marincin, Tyson Barrie, Cody Ceci and Sandin.

 This report by The Canadian Press was first published Jan.
 14, 2020.

-Note: Note to readers: This is a corrected story.
-A previous version had incorrect details about Timothy Liljegren’s draft information.